 The Importance Of Customer Sentiment Analysis

-At a time when customer experience (CX) is getting so much importance from brands, conducting customer sentiment analysis can help you take your brand to the top.
+At a time when brands are placing so much importance on customer experience (CX), conducting customer sentiment analysis can help you take your brand to the top.
 Customer sentiment refers to the different emotions that your customers experience — positive or negative — while engaging with your brand.
 In this age of instant communication, how can brands conduct customer sentiment analysis?
-Let’s find out.
+Let us find out.

-Sentiment analysis is the research of words written or said by a person to determine the emotions they’re most likely feeling at the time.
+Sentiment analysis is the research of words written or said by a person to determine the emotions they are most likely feeling at the time.
 Analyzing people’s gestures and expressions is also an accepted method for conducting sentiment analysis.

 Consumer sentiment analysis will be the driver for customer-centric brands and will set new standards in customer service.